The Accountant Advisor: Your Key to Business Success

 2. You resolve to work with an accountant that offers project fixed fees or flat-rate monthly costs.

-Of the two options, I think many businesses would agree that the second is more attractive (and they have, according to this survey.)
+Of the two options, I think many businesses would agree that the second is more attractive.
 That way, meaningful conversations can occur without a business owner calculating if they can afford them.

 Get out of the trenches.